 In our evaluation, Stripe earned a 3.98 out of 5.
 Stripe earned high marks for its pay-as-you-go billing, 24/7 support, and free developer tools.
 Additional fees for recurring billing, and the fact that users need technical skills or developers on staff to make the most of the platform prevented Stripe from earning a higher score.
 If you need an online payment solution that’s easier to implement and manage, consider Square or Helcim.

-Dharma Merchant Services: Cheapest Credit Card Processing for Storefronts and Restaurants
+Dharma Merchant Services: Cheapest Storefront and Restaurant Credit Card Processing

 Dharma Merchant Services is a traditional merchant services provider that specializes in working with independent businesses and offers solutions for accepting online and offline payments.
 It accepts low-risk businesses processing more than $10,000 monthly.